nealcrook/map80nascom/roms/readme.md

 The roms folder is used to keep all the Z80 code needed to run the emulator.

+The .nal and .nas are Nascom ascii format files

 The current files are:

   basic.nal   Nascom2 Basic